FabG/ml-engineer-interview/questions/python-programming.md

 - Strings
 - Tuples

+#### What is an interface?
+At a high level, an interface acts as a blueprint for designing classes.
+Like classes, interfaces define methods.
+Unlike classes, these methods are abstract.
+An abstract method is one that the interface simply defines.
+It doesn’t implement the methods.
+This is done by classes, which then implement the interface and give concrete meaning to the interface’s abstract methods.

 ##### Of These, Which Are Mutable, and Which Are Immutable?
 - Lists, dictionaries, and sets are mutable.
 This means that you can change their content without changing their identity.
 - Strings and tuples are immutable, as their contents can’t be altered once they’re created.